rothirschtec/Simple-Backup-Environment/README.md

 # RT-Blog-SBE (alpha)

 ***SBE or Simple Backup Environment***
-A backup solution with *rsync* to take full backups.
+A backup solution using *rsync* to take full backups of Debian/Armbian systems.

 ## Dependencies
 Uses rsync over ssh.
 So you need to have those service installed on the host and the server.
 You also need to have a valid user SSH key for the host on the server that is allowed to do a system backup.